Nick Gross: Esports

 In 2018, FYG partnered with esports platform ReKTGlobal, parent company of Rogue and London Royal Ravens, in scholarships for students who want to pursue esports.
-In 2019 Gross led a series A funding of $10.8 million for ReKTGlobal.
 He became a member of the board and the lead investor in ReKTGlobal.
+In 2022, ReKTGlobal was acquired by entertainment company Infinite Reality and Rogue merged with Spanish esports organization KOI.
+In 2018, FYG created the Fortnite based Junior Rogue program in partnership with ReKTGlobal to give young people the opportunity to get into esports and receive a scholarship through the Find Your Grind Foundation.
+DrLupo participated as mentor in the program.

+Other investments

+In February 2022, Gross became an investor in Mexican football club Necaxa.

+Awards

+Find Your Grind was listed in the 'Brands that Matter in 2022' by Fast Company.

 Personal life

-Gross is married to Natasha Gross (born Natasha Barritt), the Executive Director of the Find Your Grind Foundation.
+Gross is married to Natasha Gross (born Natasha Barritt), the executive director of the Find Your Grind Foundation.
 They have one child together.
 Gross enjoys surfing, running and skating.